 API keys

 API keys authenticate your API requests to Vipps MobilePay.
-The key type you need depends on your role:

-| Key type | Who uses it |
+| Key type | Description |

 |---|---|

-| Merchant-level keys | Donations product users — see Merchant-level keys |
+Donations product users — see Merchant-level keys

 Production and test keys